DevRushi-engg/ELI5-News-Buddy/README.md

 - Open a pull request with a clear description and tests (if applicable)
 - Keep changes focused and scoped

-## License
-MIT — see the LICENSE file.

 ## Contact
 Developer: Rushikesh Gurav — https://github.com/DevRushi-engg
 Developer: Nitisha NigNaigaonkar - https://github.com/Nitisha-N